SEEING PALESTINE: POLITICAL TOURISM

 ‘Shout with the largest, replied Mr. Pickwick.’

-But rather than berate myself entirely, allow me instead to make the case for Justice-Lite and/or Justice-Very-Lite.
+But rather than berate myself entirely, allow me instead to make the case for Justice Lite or even Justice Very Lite.

 The Vietnam War was a sickening phenomenon for anyone with a modicum of sensibility.
-In its most terrible phase it was being perpetrated by the U.S.A.
-I was a Canadian graduate student at The University of Oregon, but regarded the whole country, The U.S.A., as mine, my part of the world.
+In its most terrible phase it was perpetrated by the U.S.A.
+I was a Canadian graduate student at The University of Oregon, but regarded the whole country, the U.S.A., as my part of the world.
 Hence, I was responsible.

 I like to think I had some small part in the decision of the U.S. to withdraw from Vietnam: I got a sympathetic letter about one of my letters from a lady in a southeastern state; and my supervisor, who was liberally inclined but not inclined to be disruptive, approved of my balancing act in the seminar.

-At this point, Carolyn and I had gone to Canada to take University jobs and enjoy family life in Newfoundland.
-When the Boat People started fleeing, about eight years into our life in Newfoundland, I recruited five other families in our rural town of Portugal Cove to join us and sponsor a family.
+At this point, my wife and I had gone to Canada to take University jobs and enjoy family life in Newfoundland.
+When the Boat People started fleeing, about eight years into our lives in Newfoundland, I recruited five other families in our rural town of Portugal Cove to join us and sponsor a family to come to Canada.

 I had just quit my academic job so was free to use a sizable chunk of time on such a venture.
 I suggested that I and the man of the family we brought would do a half day’s work weekly at each of our houses, digging ditches, painting walls, whatever; and I would get an extra half day for my contribution of labor.
 The Canadian government only required we be on the hook financially for one year.

 As it turned out, our Boat People went to Vancouver after spending just the Fall of 1979 in Newfoundland.
-Lee Bo found factory work out there and they thrived in the more culturally supportive and stimulating Chinese environment.
+Lee Bo found factory work out there and they thrived in a more culturally supportive and stimulating, Asian environment.
 Meanwhile, the enterprise made us Newfoundland families closer, and it was a happy experience all around.

-So there is the potential for some good to come of feeling responsible, a place in this world for Justice Lite.
-You just have to have the imagination to find it.
+So there is the potential for some good to come of feeling responsible, a better world with Justice Lite.
+You just need the imagination and luck to find it.

 * * * * * *

-Most of the wrong we do in this world is just through plain thoughtlessness.
+Most of the wrong we do in this world is through thoughtlessness.
 At least mine is.
-I don’t think I’ve ever been intentionally malevolent or gratuitously bad.
+I have indeed been intentionally malevolent and gratuitously bad, even as a child, but not very often.
+And in general, when I have hurt people it was without thinking.
 But that only shows that the conscious mind is not the whole mind.
 There are dark currents swirling underneath.
-All of a sudden we say something to hurt someone; or we act cruelly toward a vulnerable party.
+All of a sudden one says something rotten, or acts cruelly toward a vulnerable party.

-And it’s entirely possible that one seems stupid and insensitive because he is stupid and insensitive.
+Additionally, it is entirely possible that one acts stupid and insensitive some of the time because he is stupid and insensitive.

-As indicated earlier, I was not reading my Bible at nights as originally planned.
-Instead I had a copy of Mark Twain’s The Innocents Abroad, which has a section telling of his travels In The Holy Land.
-His traveling companions were ignorant in the extreme, using chisels to knock features off monuments for the sake of taking home a souvenir; renaming towns Jacksonville, Jefferson, and so on, for the sake of being able to remember them.
+I had a copy of Mark Twain’s The Innocents Abroad, which has a section telling of his travels In The Holy Land, and was reading it at nights.
+His traveling companions were ignorant in the extreme, using chisels to knock features off monuments for the sake of taking home a souvenir; renaming towns Jacksonville, Jefferson and so on, for the sake of being able to remember where they obtained their plunder.
 Finally, they were so appalling that their reputation began to precede them and authorities arrived to hold them in check.

-I know now that Muslims reject this term because they consider Mohammed to have been a prophet, not a god, in the way Christians think of Jesus.
-They may have other reasons as well, but I think this one is key.
+I understand now that Muslims reject this term because they consider Mohammed to have been a prophet, not a god, in the way Christians think of Jesus.
+They don’t like being considered as naive.
+The term was probably also applied to them by their enemies, Crusaders; however, I think this implicit ignorance of their faith is key.

-If I had been reading my Bible at night, this would never have happened.
+If I had been reading my Bible at night, instead of Mark Twain, this would never have happened.
+Live ’n learn.

 WEEKLY ROUTINE